census-instrumentation/opencensus-specs/tags/TagMap.md

 `TagValue` is a string.
 It MUST contain only printable ASCII (codes between 32 and 126)

-## TagScope
+## TagMetadata

-`TagScope` is used to determine the scope of a `Tag`.
-The values for the `TagScope` are Local or Request.
-In future, additional values can be added to address specific situations.
+`TagMetadata` contains properties associated with a `Tag`.
+For now the only property `TagTTL` is defined.
+In future, additional properties may be added to address specific situations.

-The tag creator determines the scope of the tag.
+A tag creator determines metadata of a tag it creates.

-**Local Scope**
+### TagTTL

+`TagTTL` is an integer that represents number of hops a tag can propagate.
+Anytime a tag is propagated over a carrier like http, grpc, etc it is considered to have traveled one hop.

+- A receiver MUST decrement the value of `TagTTL` by one if it is greater than zero.
+- A receiver MUST discard the `Tag` if the `TagTTL` value is zero.
+- A receiver MUST not change the value of `TagTLL` if it is -1.
+- A sender MUST propagates a tag if its `TagTTL` value is not zero.

+For now, valid values of `TagTTL` are
-Tag with `Local` scope are used within the process it created.
-Such tags are not propagated across process boundaries.
-Even if the process is reentrant the tag MUST be excluded from propagation when the call leaves the process.
+- **NO_PROPAGATION(0)**: Tag with `TagTTL` value of zero is considered to have local scope and is used within the process it created.

-**Request Scope**
+- **UNLIMITED_PROPAGATION(-1)**: Tag with `TagTTL` value of -1 can propagate unlimited hops.
-If a tag is created with the `Request` scope then it is propagated across process boundaries subject to outgoing and incoming (on remote side) filter criteria.
+ However, it is still subject to outgoing and incoming (on remote side) filter criteria.
  See `TagPropagationFilter` in [Tag Propagation](#Tag Propagation).
-Typically 'Request' tags represents a request, processing of which may span multiple entities.
+Tag with `TagTTL` value of -1 is used to represent a request, processing of which may span multiple entities.

+## Tag Conflict Resolution
+If a received tag and locally generated tag have same `TagKey` then locally generated tag takes precedence.
+Entire `Tag` along with `TagValue` and `TagMetadata` is overwritten with a locally generated tag.

 # TagMap
 `TagMap` is an abstract data type that represents collection of tags.